 MARCH 8, 2017

 Call for Society Award Nominations - Failla, Jack Fowler, Michael Fry, Marie Curie, J.W.
 Osborne.
 Do you know someone who would be a good candidate for an award from RRS?
-Be sure to nominate him or her in March!
+Be sure to nominate him or her before the deadline of April 12!

 April 28, 2017

 Abstract Submission and Travel Award Application deadline for the Scientific, ECI, & SIT categories.
 Submit HERE.

 Radiation and Health Officer

 The Canadian Nuclear Safety Commission, Ottawa, Canada.

 Assistant/Associate Professor of Radiation Epidemiology, Faculty